noob2020-alt/AWS_SCO_Lab/AWS_AMI_windowsVM_import/windowsAMI_Import.md

-Run the following command in your terminal to begin the upload process:
+Run the following command in your terminal to create an AMI on your AWS account from the .ova you copied to the s3 bucket:

 ```